 *Using "I" Statements allows the other person to understand what specific behaviors are the problem and your experience of the behaviors."

 Now in paperback!
-Here is the book that updates the rulebook, giving parents the training and skills they need to transform their teenage children into strong, confident, productive adults. ...Yes, Your Teen is Crazy!: Loving Your Kid Without Losing Your Mind
+Here is the book that updates the rulebook, giving parents the training and skills they need to transform ...Yes, Your Teen is Crazy!: Loving Your Kid Without Losing Your Mind

 Pre-marital resourceBefore You Say 'I Do': Important Questions for Couples to Ask Before Marriage